 Dog hands over to hunter

 The day started at first light.
 Truffles have been thin on the ground until now but today there were signs that the season is picking up.
 In the photo above you get a close-up of a truffle which has just been exposed.
-This one was found at around 11am today (4th November 2019) by Giovanni and Zeppo.
-The dog picked up the scent on the air, went over to the spot and began to dig.
+This one was found at around 11am today (4th November 2019) by John and Reggie.
+Reg picked up the scent on the air, went over to the spot and began to dig.
 An experienced dog is cautious and doesn’t start pawing away furiously.
-A scratched truffle is less valuable so the dog has to be careful and know how far down to go before handing over to the hunter who will begin the delicate extraction work.
+A scratched truffle is less valuable so the dog has to be careful and know how far down to dig before handing over to the hunter who will begin the delicate extraction work.

 This truffle was easy to unearth

-Once the truffle has been unearthed the hole must always be refilled and carefully covered.
-Failure to do this puts future truffle growth at risk and is also a dead giveaway that the area is a known truffle spot.
+Once the truffle has been unearthed, the hole must always be refilled and carefully covered.
+Failure to do this puts future truffle growth at risk, spores or immature truffles exposed to air will either dry up or rot.
+As well as this, empty holes are a dead giveaway that the area is a known truffle spot.
 A good truffle hunter leaves no trace behind.

-Here you can see the hunter’s special tool – the rosella, two happy dogs and a near perfect truffle!
+Here you can see the hunter’s special tool – the vanhetto, two happy dogs and a near perfect truffle!

 Once a truffle is dug up, it is wrapped and kept in a cool bag which the hunter carries over his shoulder.
 This bag also contains dog snacks.
-Zeppo is a big fan of sausages and so that is how he gets paid for his part in the collaboration.
-At the end of the morning the truffles are taken home where they are brushed, weighed and categorized.
-Then the truffles are packed on ice and sent with the afternoon courier if they are to go abroad.
-Hunters have a quick lunch or grab a couple of panini and go out again until it gets dark.
+Reg is a big fan of sausages and so that is how he gets paid for his part in the collaboration.
+At the end of the morning, the truffles are taken home where they are brushed, weighed and categorized.
+Any truffles that will be sent abroad are packed on ice and sent via DHL Express.
+Hunters grab a quick lunch and go out again until it gets dark.
 If the morning dogs seem tired there is a change over and a fresh pair of legs.

-Back at home truffles are cleaned, weighed and categorized.
-They are sent abroad with the afternoon courier.
+Back at home truffles are cleaned (not washed),weighed and categorized.

 This season got off to a very slow start and white truffles are still in short supply.
-This means that prices are quite high for November.
-The Acqualagna exchange sets the Italian prices for white truffles.
-They are this week as follows:
+This means that prices are quite high for November which is usually the cheapest month to buy white truffles.
+The Acqualagna Exchange (Borsa) set the prices for white truffles this week as follows:

 Pieces weighing 0-15 grams – 1,700 euros per kilo